dbghelp/mewatch-EPG/README.md

 To use the EPG data, you can fetch the XML file from this repository and parse it in your application to display the program schedule.

+In your M3U8 playlist,

+- Change your url-tvg to "https://raw.githubusercontent.com/dbghelp/mewatch-EPG/refs/heads/main/mewatch.xml":
+'''#EXTM3U **url-tvg="https://raw.githubusercontent.com/dbghelp/mewatch-EPG/refs/heads/main/mewatch.xml"** refresh="3600"'''

-In your M3U8 playlist, change your tvg-id for the respective channels:
+- Change your tvg-id for the respective channels:
 | tvg-id | Channel Name      |
 |------------|--------------------|
 | 97098      | Channel 5         |